padiketeku/EarthObservation101-Practicals/Activity-11- Classification Accuracy Assessment.md

 ```

 What is the extent of cleared land?
-It was 1563 km<sup>2 <br>

-It is not surprising if your observation is different.
+It was 1563 km2 for me. <br> It is not surprising if your observation is different, though.

 ## DIY